sensorbee/docs/source/tutorial/machine_learning.rst

 Second of all, all uppercase letters are converted into lowercase letters by the ``nlp_to_lower`` UDF.
 The UDF is registered in ``github.com/sensorbee/nlp/plugin``.
-Because a letter is mere byte code and the values of 'a' and 'A' are different, machine learning algorithms consider "word" and "Word" have different meanings.
+Because a letter is mere byte code and the values of "a" and "A" are different, machine learning algorithms consider "word" and "Word" have different meanings.
 To avoid that confusion, all letter should be "normalized".